sharmaeklavya2/blog-source/content/posts/bits-end.md

   Markdown is also used on Wikipedia, Github, Slack and many other places.
   Although there's a lot to learn in CSS, you only need to know the basics.
   You need not learn advanced stuff like animation.

-* **Python**:
-  Python is a popular programming language used in many domains.
-  Unlike C and C++, it is very good for quick prototyping and experimentation.
-  The range of libraries (both standard and third-party) available for python is probably unmatched by any other language and therefore it will often be easier to do your course projects using python.

-Apart from C++ and STL (used in competitive programming), you probably haven't been able to put your skills to test until now.
-Doing a software development project will help you do that.
-There are many options available - web development, app development, etc.
-I started with backend web development using Python and Django.
-You can use this opportunity to learn about software-development practices like version control (git), automated testing, build automation, etc.
-Don't do very big or ambitious projects at this stage and do just 1 or 2 projects.
-You're doing this so that you learn the basics of software development and you get an estimate of how interesting or boring it is.

-# Miscellaneous advice

-* Get a dongle or inexpensive 4G mobile data.
-  BITS internet is slow and unreliable.
-BITS also blocks or throttles some connections.
-  Currently (December 2017) WhatsApp and codeforces are blocked.

-* Log all your activities.
-  This will enable you to know how much time you spend studying and how much time you waste everyday.

-* Plan electives for all years before 2nd year begins, because electives are seasonal and prone to clash and you might not get a good priority number every time.
-  Sometimes a not-so-good professor is allotted a course.
-  You'll probably want to wait and take the course later when this happens.

-* Record your Linux customizations.
-  Otherwise you'll have to search stackexchange or ubuntuforums every time you upgrade your OS, work on a CS lab computer or help a friend customize his/her computer.

-* Avoid taking all humanities electives in the beginning.
-  Humanities electives are difficult to score in (at least for my past self), but it's also okay to score less in them.
-  Therefore, taking a humanities elective instead of a disciplinary elective will make the semester lighter.
-  The third year is the busiest part of BITSian life, so it makes sense to take a few humanities electives then.